 What should I do if I have earache?

 If you feel well in yourself and have an earache, you may be able to treat yourself with simple painkillers.
 Paracetamol or ibuprofen, if you can take it, usually works well for ear pain.
 However, a person with earache should see a doctor if:

-- They are unwell in themself with other symptoms such as a high temperature (fever), a rash, being sick (vomiting), confusion or drowsiness.
+- They are unwell with other symptoms such as a high temperature (fever), a rash, being sick (vomiting), confusion or drowsiness.

 - They are younger than 3 months.